humanitec-architecture/example-library/README.md

 Examples are grouped by entity type, e.g. "Resource Definition", or topic, e.g. "resource graph patterns".
 Refer to the READMEs inside the individual folders for details regarding that topic.

+# Usage

+It is recommended that you fully review any code before you apply it to ensure you understand its impact on your environment.
+Humanitec does not take responsibility for any costs incurred or damage caused when using these examples.

 # Contributing

 ## Content guidelines